Smart class default parameter interpreted as string

 It seems to be related to how the backend formats the text field, because when looking at the host parameter (YAML button on host page), the document content is valid (ie. parameter appears as a hash, not a string)

-#5 Updated by Adam S over 3 years ago
+#5 Updated by Adam S almost 6 years ago

 I'll second this, not working in 1.8.2.
 I'm finding thought that it's also broken in host group.
 Only host level works.